Check with your Human Resource department to confirm whether your employer has contracted with PEHP to administer LTD benefits.

 This benefit is provided and paid for by your employer.

-If you are eligible, your enrollment is automatic and you do not need to complete an enrollment form.
+If your employer has contracted with PEHP LTD and you are eligible, your enrollment is automatic and you do not need to complete an enrollment form.
 To determine if you are eligible, contact our office.